TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     spice_opts (EXPERIMENTAL):

         This property allows you to add additional -spice options when you are using SPICE.
-NOTE: SPICE support requires your KVM zone to be using a zone dataset with the image_uuid option and that image must know what to do with these special options.
+NOTE: SPICE support requires your kvm zone to be using a zone dataset with the image_uuid option and that image must know what to do with these special options.

         type: string (-spice XXX options)
-        vmtype: KVM
+        vmtype: kvm
         listable: no
         create: yes
         update: yes